Boje Postel: Permanent exile and subsequent internment on the Isle of Man 1936-1945

-Later life
+1960-1980

+Postel's first wife Nina died in 1960 in Genoa.
+The following years saw him alternating between Germany and Britain.
+He had a number of exhibitions in Germany, France and the UK.
 In 1972, he married his second wife Marjorie in Surrey.
 Boje Postel died on 6 January 1980 in Purley, Surrey.

-Work
+Scope of work

 Boje Postel's work focuses on portraits as well as nature and scenes from city life.
 Most of his works are drawings in black and white and portraits.
 A good example, a print of a portrait drawing of German journalist Maximilian Harden, is in the Harvard Art Collection.
-There are also quite a few water colours such as park landscapes.
+There are also quite a few Watercolor paintings such as park landscapes.
 Postel also left behind a large number of sketches both landscape and portrait.
 He also enjoyed sketching his dog Chuta who he had picked up during his travels near Maribor in present day Slovenia.
-The catalogue of the 1996 exhibition in Wilhelmshaven/Germany gives a good overview of his career with photos of many of his key works, as does a private website on his life and work.
+The catalogue of the 1996 exhibition in Wilhelmshaven in Germany gives a good overview of his career with photos of many of his key works, as does a private website on his life and work.